tbsalling/camel-examples/exercises-and-solutions/04/README.md

 No. 2 - Use the Aggregator EIP
 ----
 Modify the Twitter application from previous exercises to aggregate
-- bulks of 10 Tweets to stream:out
+- bulks of 10 Tweets to stream:out; one tweet per line; bulks separated by ---
-- files containing 1 minutes of Tweets (using the file component)

 No. 3 - Use the Load Balancer EIP
 ----